Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 ## The Code Implementation
 <div style="text-align: justify">
+<p>The general method is to construct a command in ~/.bash_history taking the
+form: program + options + arguments.
+We use fzf to collect supply the file names which we'll use as arguments.
+Then we simply execute that command.</p>

 <p>First we store the first argument as the program and shift it off the
 argument list.
 Any remaining arguments are taken as options to the program, which we pad with spaces, or if none were given simply use a single space (to